 XenZone will work with CAMHS, GPs, volunteer services, local authority children’s services and other specialist services as it integrates the service locally.
 It will also work with schools, colleges and other agencies to ensure those who need mental health support are aware they can access the service.

-Founder of XenZone, Elaine Bousfield, said, “Online, early intervention services like Kooth can help reduce waiting times for children and young people who need support for their mental health and emotional wellbeing.
+Chair and founder of XenZone, Elaine Bousfield, said, “Online, early intervention services like Kooth can help reduce waiting times for children and young people who need support for their mental health and emotional wellbeing.
 Whether a young person’s issue is long or short term Kooth is available as soon as they start feeling these symptoms.
 We look forward to making a positive impact as many young people as possible with their mental health journeys”.